Vietnam.vn - Nền tảng quảng bá Việt Nam

 The weather had been bad since the event opened, with the forecast looking grim as round three ended with Clark leading at -17 on the par-72 course, with eight opponents within four strokes, including world number one Scottie Scheffler.

 At that time, the tournament management department still hoped to carry out the final round, scheduled to end on the morning of February 5, Hanoi time.
-However, this plan failed when heavy rain and strong winds continued, and local authorities activated a state of emergency.
+However, this plan failed when heavy rain continued with strong winds, and local authorities activated a state of emergency.

 Faced with that situation, the PGA Tour based on the tournament rules and announced the final results after three rounds, in which the cup and 3.6 million USD belonged to Clark, and the runner-up position and 2.16 million USD went to Swedish golfer Luvid Aberg with a score of -16.